Brittdog100/platformer/README.md

 lasted, I suppose.
 Additionally, the controls are a bit off right now since I was still working on the project after I turned it in, and I was trying to integrate either DirectInput or XInput, but using DLLs with Java is not very fun and makes me sad on the inside.</p>
-<p>I probably could've done a better job putting it on GitHub, but that's neither here nor there.</p>